Climate Impact Assessment for Philippine Agriculture

 The above-mentioned indices are presented on spatial maps and careful interpretation of the results are discussed for each of the regions comprising the provinces of the country.
 An overall picture of the assessment covering the entire country is also provided.

-The prevailing stages of rice crops during the month are the following: nursery stage over the regions in Eastern Visayas (Region VIII), CARAGA (Region XIII) and BARMM; vegetative stage over Zamboanga Peninsula (Region IX); reproductive stage in SOCCSKSARGEN (Region XII), and ripening stage in Northern Mindanao (Region X).
-Meanwhile, the prevailing stages of corn crops are: establishment stages over Luzon; reproductive stage over the regions in Visayas and Mindanao except to Davao region; and possibly ongoing harvesting and/or pre-planting stage for the rest of the regions in the country.
+The prevailing stages of rice crops during the month are the following: nursery stage over the Western Visayas (Region VI), Central Visayas (Region VII), and Davao region (Region XI); vegetative stage over Eastern Visayas (Region VIII), CARAGA (Region XIII), and Autonomous Region in Muslim Mindanao; reproductive stage in Zamboanga Peninsula (Region IX), and ripening stage in SOCCSKSARGEN (Region XII).
+Meanwhile, the prevailing stages for corn crops are: vegetative stages over Luzon and maturity stage in Visayas and most parts of Mindanao, except to Davao region where possibly harvesting and/or pre-planting stage are ongoing.

 Climate Impact Assessment for Agriculture - Full Document - Request Form